nikshepsvn/nikshepsvn/README.md

 - Misc hacking (blog writer agent, video understanding via frame-extraction etc.)
     - Agentic behavior, embedding, RAG, multimodality, etc.

-While my professional background is largely in the Data / Infrastructure / FullStack space, my personal experiences, along with my consistent interest (following [/r/LocalLLama](https://www.reddit.com/r/LocalLLaMA/), [/r/StableDiffusion](https://www.reddit.com/r/StableDiffusion/) and [X](https://x.com/home) religiously) have led to me building an extremely strong foundation in AI engineering -- with a deep understanding of multimodal models (ssm + transformers + diffusion), fine-tuning, syntethic data generation, vector databases / RAG, prompt engineering, agentic frameworks, structured output, generative UI and other subject matter.
+While my professional background is largely with Data / Infrastructure / fullstack eng, my personal experiences and interests in the AI realm, via building tools and following forums like [/r/LocalLLama](https://www.reddit.com/r/LocalLLaMA/), [/r/StableDiffusion](https://www.reddit.com/r/StableDiffusion/) and [X](https://x.com/home) have led to me building an extremely strong and broad foundation in AI engineering -- with a solid understanding of multimodal models (ssm + transformers + diffusion), fine-tuning, syntethic data generation, vector databases / RAG, prompt engineering, agentic frameworks, structured output, generative UI and other subject matter.

-I love staying up to date with the cutting edge developments in the space and would love to chat about related topics -- feel free to reach out for a chat at either nikshepsvn@gmail.com or nikshep@dreamloom.ai
+I stay up to date with the bleeding-edge developments in the space and would love to chat about related topics -- feel free to reach out for a chat at either nikshepsvn@gmail.com or nikshep@dreamloom.ai

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=nikshepsvn.nikshepsvn)